Shaughny/HackWeek-Intro-to-React/README.md

 ## Available Scripts

-After cloning this repo, you must run  ### `npm install`
+After cloning this repo, you need to install all dependencies by running this command in the project directory:

-to install all dependencies, then:
+### `npm install`

-In the project directory, you can run:
+Then in the project directory, you can run:

 ### `npm start`

-Runs the app in the development mode.\
+This runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\